MileHacker Logo

 • Sightseeing historical sites (City Wall, Museum, Guanyu Temple): Spring and Autumn offer comfortable temperatures.

-• River activities (Yangtze Boat trips on the river): Spring and Autumn provide pleasant weather.
+• River activities (Yangtze River cruises): Spring and Autumn provide pleasant weather.

 • Local markets and culture: Possible year-round, more comfortable in Spring and Autumn.